mech/Learning-Notes/FrontEnd/JavaScript/React/Redux.md

 * [Feature Request: Allow reducers to consult global state](https://github.com/reactjs/redux/pull/1768)
 * [RFC: Make combineReducers() shape-agnostic](https://github.com/reactjs/redux/issues/1792)

+---

+**Disadvantages of combineReducer**

+* Single reducer can't work with multiple slices of state
+* Does not work on non-object states
+* Does not work with immutable.js-based states

+---

 Break up state management into smaller, more focused chunk to handle a subset of the app's state and actions.